Koźmin Wielkopolski: History

 A medieval Polish settlement existed at the site as early as the 12th century.
 The oldest known mention of Koźmin comes from 1232, it was a village owned by the Knights Templar.
 It was granted town rights between 1251 and 1283.
 In 1338, King Casimir III the Great gave the town to Maćko Borowiec, who built a castle there.
 The castle, located along present-day Zamkowa Street, is still in use today; it houses a school and the Muzeum Ziemi Koźminskiej (Museum of the Koźmin Land).

-Koźmin was a private town located in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
+Koźmin was a private town located in the Pyzdry County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 The town changed owners several times; it was the property of the Górkas, a prominent Greater Poland family, in the 16th century, and later belonged to the Sapieha family.
 It was considered one of the most powerful towns in Greater Poland in the 15th and 16th century.
 Koźmin prospered through trade and crafts.
 In the 17th century it was a local Reformation center.

 After the Second Partition of Poland, in 1793, it was annexed by Prussia.
-Regained by Poles in 1807, it was included in the short-lived Polish Duchy of Warsaw, in 1815 it was re-annexed by Prussia.
+Regained by Poles after the successful Greater Poland uprising of 1806, it was included in the short-lived Polish Duchy of Warsaw, in 1815 it was re-annexed by Prussia.
 The Poles took part both in the unsuccessful Greater Poland uprising of 1848 and the victorious Greater Poland uprising of 1918–1919, after which Kobylin was integrated with Poland, shortly after it regained independence.
-During World War II, Koźmin Wielkopolski was under German occupation from 6 September 1939 to 23 January 1945.